seekwhencer/node-rtl433-ui/README.md

 --

 ## Features
-- server works as MQTT client to you broker
+- server works as MQTT client to your broker
 - server serves the frontend stuff and some api endpoints
 - server sends a value (single float value, not json) from a device on a specific MQTT topic to your broker - only when the value changes
 - server can update mapping at runtime